 Don’t want to mess around with online forms or spend all afternoon on the phone?
 LifeFone also offers a printed brochure that can be mailed to your home that will help you make an informed decision.

-No other provider offers as many equipment choices as LifeFone does.
-From multiple in-home units to various GPS units, you have tons of choices, so make sure you research your options carefully.
+LifeFone offers several equipment options to choose from.
+From multiple at-home units to various GPS units and accessories, you have various choices, so make sure you research your options carefully.

-LifeFone offers four separate plans, and three of those plans come with a traditional in-home unit.
-The landline and cellular base units have a service range of 1300 feet.
+LifeFone offers four separate plans, and three of those plans come with a traditional at-home unit.
+The landline and cellular base units have a service range of up to 1300 feet.

 Each plan comes with your choice of a portable bracelet or pendant.
-You can also pair a GPS unit or fall detection pendant with your in-home unit.
+You can also pair a GPS unit or fall detection pendant with your at-home unit.